Blendify/blender-manual/blender_docs/manual/render/blender_render/camera/object_data.rst

 .. _render-camera-sensor-size:

 Sensor size
-   This setting is an alternative way to control the focal-length, it is useful to match the camera in Blender to a physical camera & lens combination, e.g. for :doc:`motion tracking </editors/movie_clip_editor/index>`.
+   This setting is an alternative way to control the focal length, it is useful to match the camera in Blender to a physical camera & lens combination, e.g. for :doc:`motion tracking </editors/movie_clip_editor/index>`.
 Sensor Fit